SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 above.
 Remember to read up on our [URL resource][urls].

-**Please Note:**
+{% include alert.html type="neutral" icon="info" body="The `orderItems` property

-* The `orderItems` property object is optional.
-If the `POST` request has `orderItems` in the `paymentorder`, remember to include `orderItems` in the [capture operation][capture-operation].
+object is optional.
+If the `POST` request has `orderItems` in the `paymentorder`, remember to include `orderItems` in the [capture operation](after-payment#capture)." %}

-* To minimize the risk for a challenge request (Strong Customer Authentication – “SCA”) on card payments, it's recommended that you add as much data as possible to the `riskIndicator` object in the request below.
+{% include alert.html type="neutral" icon="info" body="To minimize the risk for
+a challenge request (Strong Customer Authentication – “SCA”) on card payments, it's recommended that you add as much data as possible to the `riskIndicator` object in the request below." %}

+### Payment Url

+{% include payment-url.md payment-order=true
+when="selecting the payment instrument Vipps or in the 3-D Secure verification for Credit Card Payments" %}

+### Request

 {:.code-header}
 **Request**